wem2017/multi_image_picker/docs/initialsetup.md

 The plugin supports Swift Version 5.0.
 Make sure you have this version set in your `Build Settings -> SWIFT_VERSION`

+Also you need to add `platform :ios, '9.0'` on top of your `ios/Podfile` .

 ## Android

 You need to request those permissions in AndroidManifest.xml in order the plugin to work: